ondrejsika/rancher-training/README.md

 __Node Drivers__ creates only nodes on cloud platform and use RKE for setup own Kubernetes cluster on them

+### Catalogs

+Catalogs are helm repositories for app deployments

 ## Thank you & Questions

 ### Ondrej Sika